Country Houses and Palaces Along the Thames: London to Oxford

 Overnight: Hampton Court

-We stroll across the street to Hampton Court for a private, out-of-hours tour of Henry VIII’s palace with Sebastien Edwards, Deputy Chief Curator & Head of Collections, that focuses on behind-the-scenes spaces and close object study.
-A lesser-known component of the Hampton Court complex is the Royal School of Needlework, where curator Isabella Rosner introduces this important organization’s collection and conservation activities.
+We stroll across the street to Hampton Court for a private, out-of-hours tour of Henry VIII’s palace that focuses on behind-the-scenes spaces and close object study.
 Heading upriver, we pause for lunch in the charming town of Windsor.
 Tim Knox, Director of Royal Collections, greets us at Windsor Castle before we dive into a comprehensive tour.
 England’s most regal palace includes Charles II’s grand state apartments from the 1670s as well as banqueting and entertaining chambers George III and IV developed with architects James Wyatt and Jeffry Wyatville.
 The day concludes nearby at The Langley, a sumptuous hotel that occupies a manor house built by the 3rd Duke of Marlborough, where dinner awaits.

 Included: B, L, D